edoardo-vescovi/games/ants-walk/Q1/README.md

 E(0,2) = E(1,2) = E(2,2) = 0

 The ant walks for an exta second before reaching the current location (lhs) from the 4 neighbouring locations (rhs).
-The probability of moving from each neighbour was <sup>1</sup>&frasl;<sub>4</sub>.
+The probability of moving from any neighbour was <sup>1</sup>&frasl;<sub>4</sub>.
 The independent variables are

 E(0,0) = 4.5